tesses/ScrollCss.ts-menage-class-on-scroll/README.md

     var range = 300;                             // number optional.
 The range of the trigger.

     /* class */
-    var an = new ScrollCss(element, className, reverse, associates, 300);
+    var an = new ScrollCss(element, className, reverse, associates, range);